jfcha/imm-ds/arc-log/README.md

 dereference to slices.
 Creating a slice (dereferencing) requires an atomic acquire, but otherwise read performance should be on par with any other slice.

-Pushing data occurs in a spin-lock (more options will available in the future) but should generally be very fast.
+Pushing data comes in two variations.
+It can spin-lock until it completes or it can immediately abort if it doesn't obtain the desired lock (useful for when fairness is important).
+Pushing can also be allowed to abort if it doesn't doesn't obtain the lock for the expected index.

 If capacity is reached, a new underlying allocation will be created and all of the existing data will be copied (not moved) over to a new allocation.
 By copying, existing reference remain valid.
-The Freeze bound and lack of &mut access any inner items allows the copying to be safe without the need for Copy, Clone, or intermediate drops.
+The Freeze bound and lack of mutable access to any inner items allows the copying to be safe without the need for Copy, Clone, or intermediate drops.
 If a new allocation does occurs, the pushing ArcLog will be automatically updated to point to the new allocation.
 All other clones will still point to the old allocation until they attempt to push or call update.
 It is the responsibility of each clone to call update if they wish to see the new data on the new allocation.
 Once all clones are updated to the new allocation, the old allocation is deallocated.
-Drop on the inner items will only once when the last clone of ArcLog is dropped.
+If memory is constrained, it's important to call update frequently.
+Drop will be called on the inner items only when the last clone of ArcLog is dropped.

 ## Examples